dlt-interoperability/commitment-agent/readme.md

 - Add a config file to store path to local Maven repository for the `build.gradle` file.
 - Update function should trigger the Ethereum publication function every _k_ blocks (with signature).
+Currently, it is triggering publication on every block.
 - Function to get state based on key and block height from the peer.
 - Figure out how the RSA accumulator can be initialised deterministically so it will be the same across all agents.

 Ethereum Client

-- Implement functions in the smart contract interface to publish accumulator.
+- Fix the type of the commitment on the bulletin board to fit the entire commitment